tahoma2d/tahoma2d_docs/source/using_the_version_control.rst

      ``<name>PutYourRepositoryName</name>``

-     type between the tags the name you want the repository to have in the OpenToonz browser.
+     type between the tags the name you want the repository to have in the Tahoma browser.

     4. In the line